Muzietto/es6-lambda-calculus/README.md

     var IDENTITY = x => x;
     var SUM = x => y => x + y;

+  alas, using ES6 we cannot shift bound variables to the left (use Haskell for that...)

 ### function applications

   function-application := (function lambda-expression)